thekeybox/keybox/README.md

 ## KEYBOX INTEGRATION**

 We provide an API and SDK to allow enterprises a seamless experience in managing their data at rest or in transit.

 Clients can use their existing infrastructure to host the solution or can use the secure Keybox hosted node environment.

+### How to use the Keybox API

+The API UI can be found at https://poc.keybox.co.
+There is a swagger UI available under "API Explorer".
+All of the API endpoints can be tested in the explorer by expanding the relevant sections and clicking the "Try it out".
+Endpoints

+Write Inspect Get Delete

+Write

+Returns: A reference

+The write endpoint is used to add data to the Keybox.
+Data can be sent as text or as an Octet-stream.
+The name and extension of the file is not stored.
+When uploading it is recommended that both are stored with the returned reference.
+This can be used to correctly rename the file upon downloading.

+Inspect

+Receives: Reference
+Returns: Fragbits
+The inspect endpoints returns a list of the fragments created when the uploaded data was sharded.

+Get

+Receives: Reference
+Returns: Uploaded data
+The get function takes the stored reference and returns the un-fragmented data.

+Delete

+Receives: Reference
+The delete function takes the reference and deletes the fragmented data.

 # USE CASES